antmicro/rowhammer-tester/docs/source/data_center_rdimm_ddr5_tester.md

 The following instructions explain how to set up the board.

 ## IO map
-A map of on-board connectors, status LEDs, control buttons and I/O interfaces is provided below.
+A map of on-board connectors, status LEDs, control buttons and I/O interfaces is provided in {numref}`rdimm-ddr5-tester-interface-map` below.

-:::{figure-md}
+:::{figure-md} rdimm-ddr5-tester-interface-map
 ![](images/rdimm-ddr5-tester-descriptions.png)

 DDR5 tester interface map